canonical-ols/snapstore-snap-docs/en/install.md

     sudo systemctl restart snapd

 !!!
 NOTE:
-    While the Snap Enterprise Proxy is in beta the snap can be installed using:
+    While the Snap Store Proxy is in beta the snap can be installed using:

         sudo snap install snap-store-proxy --beta

-Installing the stable release of the Snap Enterprise Proxy is as simple as:
+Installing the stable release of the Snap Store Proxy is as simple as:

     sudo snap install snap-store-proxy